 Never Use Numbers That Have Been Sent to You

 The latest scams use fear of missed payments,or account mistakes,or financial problems with you credit or debit cards.
-Then the give a number to call or a link for you to use to contact their dept to explain the problem.
+Then they give a number to call or a link for you to use to contact them(the scammers) to explain the problem.

 One such scam involved emails being sent out to utilities customers telling them their accounts were past due.

 Then the customers were instructed to make immediate payments over the phone.

 Operating under the guise of city officials made their claims sound official.

 But in reality, the money went directly to the scammers.